 Please note that charities that have previously won CSJ Awards within the past five years will not be considered.

-The CSJ Awards 2019 will have five winners, one for each of the categories below.
+The CSJ Awards 2020 will have six winners, one for each of the categories below.
 Charities can apply to multiple categories but will only be able to win one award.

 Drug and alcohol addiction is rife in Britain.
 There is, however, little and shrinking support for those trying to beat their habit and record numbers of people are dying drug related deaths.